Simple React Design Patterns: Container/View

 Lucas has a blog post which covers all the 3 patterns from his live presentation.

-One of those patterns (Container/View) sounded like it could make an immediate impact on the project I was working on, so I did some further reading.
+One of those patterns (Container/View) sounded like it could make an immediate impact on the project I was working on, so I read further.
 I wanted to make sure I understood the idea more thoroughly before making the changes in production code.
 I’ve added links to those resources at the bottom.

 Despite the helpfulness of the readings, I don’t internalize new ideas until I try them out.
 For this pattern, I split up an existing medium-sized component, a page header that fetched and displayed names and dates from a server.